golemfactory/ya-runtime-wasi/README.md

 ```

 If you decide to make some tweaks and would like to test if everything still behaves
-as expected, you can trigger included end-to-end tests like so:
+as expected, you can trigger included end-to-end integration tests like so:

 ```
-cargo test
+cargo test --features integration-tests
 ```

+Note that running the end-to-end tests requires you to have `wasm32-wasi` target installed.

 ## Running